Observability with OpenTelemetry

 // OpenTelemetry exporter (for data transmission)

-// Auto-configuration functionality (configuration via environment variables and system properties)
+// Auto-configuration (configuration via environment variables and system properties)

 )